Everything you need to know...

 Home students

-Our tuition fees for UK students starting full-time undergraduate study in 2025/26 are regulated by the UK government and are yet to be confirmed.
-For an indication, our tuition fee for UK students starting full-time undergraduate study in 2024/25 is £9,250 per year.
+Our tuition fee for UK students on full-time undergraduate degree courses in 2025/26 is £9,535 per year.
+These fees are regulated by the UK government and therefore subject to change in future years.
 During your placement year you will pay a reduced fee of £1,200.

 If you are studying an undergraduate course, postgraduate pre-registration course or postgraduate research course over more than one academic year then your tuition fees may increase in subsequent years in line with Government regulations or UK Research and Innovation (UKRI) published fees.
 More information can be found in our terms and conditions under student fees regulations.